suncoast-devs/handbook/lessons/html-intro/metadata-in-html.md

 ```

 This element simply specifies the document's character encoding — the character
 set that the document is permitted to use.
-The utf-8 is a universal character set
+The utf-8 is a universal character
-that includes pretty much any character from any human language.
-This means that
+set that includes pretty much any character from any human language.
+This means
-your web page will be able to handle displaying any language; it's therefore a
+that your web page will be able to handle displaying any language; it's,
-good idea to set this on every web page you create!
-For example, your page could
+therefore, a good idea to set this on every web page you create!
+For example,
-handle English and Japanese just fine:
+your page could handle English and Japanese just fine:

 <img src="https://mdn.mozillademos.org/files/12343/correct-encoding.png"/>